github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 We now allow you to modify the privacy level of your teams.
 A "secret" team can only be seen by organization owners and people who are members of that team (which is how all teams used to work), while a "closed" team can be seen by every member of the organization (which makes it easier to use @mentions throughout your organization).

-The team membership APIs now support this new team privacy concept:
+The team APIs now support this new team privacy concept:

 - The [Create team][create-team] and [Edit team][edit-team] APIs accept a `privacy` parameter, so that you can specify whether a team should be `secret` or `closed`.
 - All APIs that return team objects include a `privacy` attribute, indicating whether the team is `secret` or `closed`.